cube-soft/cube.pdf/Applications/Converter/Documents/English/Readme.md

 * **Optimize PDF for fast Web view**
   When viewing a PDF file on the Web, you usually have to wait until all the data has been downloaded.
 If you enable this option, it will be optimized in such a way that you can view the part that has been downloaded first.
 This is a specification called Linearized PDF.
 However, this option cannot be applied to an encrypted PDF file.
 CubePDF will ignore this option if any security settings are enabled.

-The **Post Process** item allows you to set the operation to be performed after the conversion by CubePDF is finished.
+The **Post process** item allows you to set the operation to be performed after the conversion by CubePDF is finished.
 The items that can be set are as follows:

 * **Open**
   Open the converted file in its associated application.
-* **Open Directory**
+* **Open directory**
   Open the folder where you saved the converted file.
 * **None**
   Exit without doing anything.